5 Alternatives to AA 12-Step Groups

-LifeRing Secular Recovery is relatively new, only being active since 2001, but offers those in need a recovery program that does not place ultimate sobriety in the hands of a “higher power.”
-The spirituality aspect of AA can be overbearing, and the secular identity of LifeRing welcomes addicts from all corners of both religious and nonreligious life — according to LifeRing, around 40 percent of participants attend a house of worship.
+LifeRing Secular Recovery is a relatively new alternative to AA meetings, only being active since 2001, but offers those in need a recovery program that does not place ultimate sobriety in the hands of a “higher power.”
+The spirituality aspect of AA can be overbearing, and the secular identity of LifeRing welcomes people from all corners of both religious and nonreligious life — according to LifeRing, around 40 percent of participants attend a house of worship.
 The key difference being that spiritual beliefs are kept private and faith is not the central conduit to recovery.

-LifeRing is an abstinence program and uses cognitive behavior approaches as well, which the organization defines as empowering the sober mind and constraining the addict mind.
+LifeRing is an abstinence program and uses cognitive behavior approaches as well, which the organization defines as empowering the sober mind and constraining the mind of substance use.
 This is done through the “3-S” philosophy: sobriety, secularity, and self-help.
 LifeRing’s mission can be boiled down to using “recovery methods that rely on human efforts rather than on divine intervention.”9

 4. Moderation Management